 Composting at home is easier with curbside service.
 When you sign up, the company will provide you with a sealed pail that plays basically the same role as a recycling bin.
 Then, it’s just a matter of sorting.

-*Be sure to check with your local composting service for a full list of acceptable items.
+Be sure to check with your local composting service for a full list of accepted items.

-Leading the curbside compost collection movement, small startup organizations like Curbside Compost in Ridgefield, Connecticut and Roots Compost in Lawrence, Massachusetts are bringing new life to leftovers across the New England area.
+Leading the curbside compost collection movement, small startup organizations, like Curbside Compost in Ridgefield, Conn. and Roots Compost in Lawrence, Mass. are bringing new life to leftovers across the New England area.

 Serving the Fairfield and Westchester County communities, Curbside Compost collects food scraps from homes, schools, offices, markets, restaurants and events.

 Owners Nick and Erica Skeadas started their compost businesses in 2015.
-Skeadas transports your food scraps to New England Compost in Danbury, charging $24 a month for residential pickup.
-He then sells compost to customers for $10 per three-gallon bin.
+Curbside Compost transports your food scraps to New Milford Farms and Quantum Biopower, charging $32 a month for residential pickup.
+The compost is then sold to customers for $17 per bag.

-“Every household is different, but we collect about 13 pounds per household per week,” Nick Skeadas said.
-The team currently services 150 households per month, and hopes to expand to more towns in the future.
+“Every household is different, but we collect about 13 pounds per household per week.”

-Aiming to make sustainable food disposal more accessible, Roots Compost in Lawrence, Massachusetts partners with two local composting facilities where they deliver organic waste collected from homes and restaurants.
+Aiming to make sustainable food disposal more accessible, Roots Compost in Lawrence, Mass. partner with two local composting facilities where they deliver organic waste collected from homes and restaurants.
 Sebastian Brown and fiancé, Mary Jeanne Hardwood started the company in 2015.